 Interns join the Program in project management, business analyst, BI development and communication roles.
 To date a total of eight students have been accepted into the Program, two of whom have transitioned into permanent full-time positions with the University.

-Huong Trang (Emma) Vu joined the SIBI Intern Program as a Business Intelligence Intern during October 2013.
-In this position she works in a number of rotational roles and is gaining experience in business analysis, data analysis, data modelling and business intelligence (BI) development.
+Huong Trang (Emma) Vu was involved in the SIBI Intern Program as a Business Intelligence Intern during from October 2013 to September 2015.
+In this position she worked in a number of rotational roles gaining experience in business analysis, data analysis, data modelling and business intelligence (BI) development.

-“SIBI is giving me fantastic insight into the Australian workplace including the ability to use my academic knowledge in a supportive team environment”.
+“SIBI has given me fantastic insight into the Australian workplace including the ability to use my academic knowledge in a supportive team environment”.

 “My background is quite diverse.
 After studying Industrial Engineering I worked for manufacturing companies.
 Later I was employed as an Internal Auditor in the mining industry before relocating to Japan where I was employed to promote international relations between the Japanese government and South America.”
 Claudia said.

 Claudia transitioned into a full-time Project Coordinator role with the SIBI Program during April 2015.

 “As I am new to IT, it is a very challenging job.
 However, I can say that I am learning a lot, not only about business intelligence (BI) and IT, but also about working with a group of talented people in a very culturally diverse environment.”

 Elizabeth Zhengyan Hu joined the SIBI Intern Program in August 2012 as a Junior Business Intelligence Analyst.
 She studied a Bachelor of Commerce with a major in Business Information Systems at the University of Sydney.
 In addition to working as a BI Analyst, she also facilitated SIBI training and supported business intelligence report development.

 “I found the SIBI Team very supportive.
 It was great to work and learn from such a diverse group of people.”
 Elizabeth said.